dylandoamaral/uptime-card/README.md

 ## Templating

 It is possible to apply templates for status and tooltip.
-It allows you to customize the text of these inputs according to a particul template.
+It allows you to customize the text of these inputs according to a particular template.

 Generally speaking, template allows you to print either current values from the sensor or special variables only available either for the status or the tooltip.

-Either general or specific interpolations exist using `[[ my.key ]]`.
+Either generic or specific interpolations exist using `[[ my.key ]]` structure.

 ### Generic interpolations